snhackspace/snhack.github.com/README.md

 ### Install Octopress

-For more complex posts, or to make changes to the site, you should install octopress.
-This will allow you to render the site and preview it locally.
+For more complex posts, or to make site changes, you will need to render the site and preview it locally.

 [Fork this repo], then clone your fork's **source branch** locally.